- Identify the main tissue types and discuss their roles in the human body

 - Relate the structure of each tissue type to their function

 - Identify the three major germ layers

 - Identify the main types of tissue membranes

-The term tissue is used to describe a group of cells found together in the body.
+The term tissue is used to describe a group of cells that are similar in structure, and function, and are closely associated.
 The cells within a tissue share a common embryonic origin.
 Microscopic observation reveals that the cells in a tissue share morphological features and are arranged in an orderly pattern that achieves the tissue’s functions.
+In a tissue, the cells are suspended in the extracellular matrix, which is composed of proteins and interstitial fluid.
+The specific nature of extracellular matrix varies considerably in the different tissues.
 From the evolutionary perspective, tissues appear in more complex organisms.
 For example, multicellular protists, ancient eukaryotes, do not have cells organized into tissues.

 Although there are many types of cells in the human body, they are organized into four broad categories of tissues: epithelial, connective, muscle, and nervous.
 Each of these categories is characterized by specific functions that contribute to the overall health and maintenance of the body.
 A disruption of the structure is a sign of injury or disease.
 Such changes can be detected through histology, the microscopic study of tissue appearance, organization, and function.